mfranzke/loading-attribute-polyfill-with-serviceworker/README.md

 - Service Worker need to get **registered on first page visit**
 - Only works on **same domain** network requests

-Whereas the first topic might not be a problem (anymore) on most websites – as this should be the de-facto standard nowadays – the second and third might be acceptable in your context, as this polyfill behaves as a progressive enhancement to provide the expected functionality even for non-supporting browsers both only on seconds pages request and any revisits and for same origin image and contents (iframe) requests even only.
+Whereas the first topic might not be a problem (anymore) on most sites – as this should be the de-facto standard nowadays – the second and third might be acceptable in your context, as this polyfill behaves as a progressive enhancement to provide the expected functionality even for non-supporting browsers both only on seconds pages request and any revisits and for same origin image and contents (iframe) requests even only.

 ## Installation

 First you'll need to integrate the JavaScript file into your code.

-You may optionally load via NPM or Bower:
+You may optionally load via npm or Bower:

     $ npm install loading-attribute-polyfill-with-serviceworker
     $ bower install loading-attribute-polyfill-with-serviceworker